-As a Chicago, Illinois landlord, are you wondering how to go about breaking a lease in this Illinois city?
+As a Chicago, Illinois landlord, are you wondering how to go about breaking a rental lease or terminating a lease in this Illinois city?

-A rental lease is a written agreement between a landlord and your Illinois tenants who rent your property or apartment.
+A rental lease is a written agreement between a landlord and your Illinois tenants who rent your rental property or unit.
 Under normal circumstances, neither party can end the tenancy or break a lease unless the other party consents to it.

 Now, breaking a lease for an existing or new lease in Illinois can be legally justified or not.
-When it's legally justified, your tenants may be able to break their rental lease in Illinois without further responsibility except by providing an early lease termination notice requirements, requiring the landlord to find new tenants to rent your apartment or rental unit earlier than expected.
+When it's legally justified, your Illinois tenants may be able to break their rental lease early in Illinois without further responsibility except by providing an early lease termination notice.
+This requires the landlord to find new tenants to rent the apartment or rental unit earlier than expected.

-Examples of situations in which tenants may be able to legally break a lease in Illinois include if they're active service members or victims of domestic or sexual violence.
-In those cases, even for a month to month lease agreement, a landlord may require the tenant to provide proper notice indicating the end of their tenancy and any unpaid paying obligations.
+Examples of situations in which tenants may be able to legally break a lease early in Illinois include if they're active service members or victims of domestic or sexual violence.
+In those cases, even for a month-to-month lease agreement, a landlord may require the tenant to provide proper notice indicating the end of their tenancy and any unpaid obligations.

-Plus, Illinois tenants might need to ensure paying for any damages or repairs before moving out after giving the notice.
+Plus, Illinois tenants might need to ensure payment for any damages or repairs before moving out after giving the notice.

 Examples of legally unjustified reasons when an existing or new tenant breaks a lease in Illinois include: